 The roles of a management accountant mainly revolve around financial accounting and strategic management.
 Simply put, a Certified Management Accountants (CMA) main responsibility is to record and analyse the books so a company can improve both its budget and performance.

-It is also a part of their job to oversee basic accounting tasks handled by their staff of accountants such as recording income and expenses, fulfilling tax obligations, preparing income statements, cash flows and balance sheets.
-Management accountants shall use these basic data and analyze them to make forecasts, allocations, performance measurements and plans to be presented to the management team.
-This helps the management team to make data-based decisions and avoid costly errors.
+It is also a part of their job to oversee basic accounting tasks such as recording transactions, fulfilling tax obligations, and preparing financial statements.
+They make use of these data and interpret them to make forecasts and plans to be presented to the management, which in turn helps the higher-ups to make decisions grounded in solid data and also avoid costly errors.

-- Ensuring spending is kept in line with the budget;
+- Ensuring spending is kept in line with the budget,

-- Advising on the financial implications and consequences of business decisions;
+- Advising on the financial implications and consequences of business decisions,

-- Negotiating on major projects, loans and grants;
+- Negotiating on major projects, loans and grants,

-- Interpreting and communicating financial data to non-financial managers;
+- Interpreting and communicating financial data to non-financial managers,

-- Liaising with other function managers to put the finances and accounts in context;
+- Liaising with other function managers to put the finances and accounts in context,

 - Implementing corporate governance procedures, risk management and internal controls.

-Lastly, CMAs should also possess leadership and management skills to guide his or her staff in achieving their goals, make critical decisions, make strategic plans and communicate the company’s financial needs to the management.
+Lastly, CMAs should also possess leadership and management skills to guide their staff in achieving their goals, making critical decisions, formulating strategic plans, and communicating the company’s financial needs to the management.